Lacrymology/states/openvpn/doc/pillar.rst

 openvpn:servers:{{ instance }}:server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Configure server mode and supply a VPN subnet for OpenVPN to draw client
+Configure server mode and supply a VPN subnet for :doc:`index` to draw client
 addresses from.

 .. _pillar-openvpn-servers-{{ instance }}-extra_configs: